MatsMoll/matsmoll.github.io/_posts/2023-03-01-understand-the-chaotic-landscape-of-mlops.md

 Solving a problem from this category can be seen as a model-centric approach.
 Therefore, making it one of the most popular approaches as well.
 As we need a model to have an ML product.

 #### Model creation
 Before we can do anything, we need a model to use.
-Thankfully, tools such as `sklearn`, `TensorFlow`, `PyTorch`, etc., have made it possible to train a model with a few lines of code - `model.fit(X, y)`.
+Thankfully, tools such as [sklearn](https://scikit-learn.org/stable/index.html), [TensorFlow](https://www.tensorflow.org), [PyTorch](https://pytorch.org), etc., have made it possible to train a model with a few lines of code - `model.fit(X, y)`.

 This problem statement is what we see when being introduced to ML for the first time, and rightfully so.

 However, this is only the start of even more questions.
-A natural next question would be - How can we release a model, making it accessible to others?
+One natural question would be - How can we release a model, making it accessible to others?

 #### Inference server
 Meet one approach, an inference server.
-This approach often requires a separate server that only handles model inference.
+This approach often requires a separate server that handles model inference.
 Therefore, making it possible to access additional hardware like GPUs or TPUs if needed.
 As a result, an inference server is a standard solution.

 However, typing up a new codebase only to make one model accessible can sound like a lot of work.
 Since an inference server is a common requirement, many solid solutions have popped up.
-For example, `Huggingface` offers a way to deploy transformer models within a few minutes, while `OpenAI` offers pre-trained models through an API.
-Then you have solutions like `KServe`, which makes it reasonably easy to deploy custom AI models with higher customizability.
+For example, [Huggingface](https://huggingface.co/inference-endpoints) offers a way to deploy transformer models within a few minutes, while [OpenAI](https://openai.com) offers pre-trained models through an API.
+Then you have solutions like [KServe](https://kserve.github.io/website/0.10/), which makes it reasonably easy to deploy custom AI models on a [Kubernetes](https://kubernetes.io) cluster

 But with our model deployed comes a new problem - What if I want to update my model to a new version?

 #### Model Registry
 Here is where the model registry comes in handy.
 In the same way we version code, will there be a need to version models at some point.
 Either because we found a new feature that could help or because the old pattern does not apply anymore - known as concept drift.

-Therefore, we need to have some way of managing $$f_0(X), f_1(X)$$, and so on.
+Therefore, we need to have some way of managing $$f_0(X), f_1(X), ..., f_n(X)$$, and so on.

-One simple way could be to store our models in a storage service like `AWS S3`.
+One simple way could be to store our models in a storage service like [AWS S3](https://aws.amazon.com).
 Such a solution can work if we have a few artifacts to handle.
-Therefore, an AI model with low complexity.
 However, the complexity can quickly increase as we want the model to do more.
 For example, we could add pre-processing and post-processing, or we want to manage the runtime environment of the model.
 Using a more specialized model registry component for such a requirement would make sense.
-One such tool would be `MLFlow`.
+One such tool would be [MLFlow](https://www.mlflow.org).

-But again, with multiple model versions, it can take time to understand what differentiates each model.
-Knowing the difference between all our models would be nice.
+But again, as we start to train new models regularly, new problems arise.
+For example, how will we know the differences between all our models?

 #### Model Card
 Here is where model cards come in.
 It summarizes what the model will do, how it was created, its limitations, some performance statistics, and more.
 Therefore, a model card summarizes $$f_n(X)$$.

-One tool that collects this information is `model_card_toolkit`.
+One tool that collects this information is [model_card_toolkit](https://github.com/tensorflow/model-card-toolkit).
 However, we will need to dive deeper into our model.
 So could we see how our model came to be?

 #### Experiment tracking
 Experiment tracking is one solution to such a problem.
 Providing a log of metrics as our model is trained, in addition, can all kinds of evaluation graphs be logged - as confusion matrices, and log which features contribute the most to our output.
 Therefore, answering how we arrived at $$f_n(X)$$.

-Some tools that answer this question are `Weights & Biases`, `ClearML`, and `MLFlow`.
+Some tools that answer this question are [Weights & Biases](https://wandb.ai), [ClearML](https://clear.ml), and [MLFlow](https://www.mlflow.org).

 #### Summary
 The model category starts tackling problems from the model's point of view.
-Answering a lot of the questions, such as how was $$f(X)$$ created, when to use $$f(X)$$, how to version $$f(X)$$, and how we can expose $$f(X)$$ to others.
+Answering a lot of the questions, such as how $$f(X)$$ got created, when to use $$f(X)$$, how to version $$f(X)$$, and how we can expose $$f(X)$$ to others.

 However, we still have some huge questions to answer before we have a fully working ML system.
 Because, what is $X$, and can $X$ change how well our model performs?
 Such questions lead us to the next category.